 Applicants can apply for a review of the decision if they do not agree with the outcome, this must be done within 28 days and must explain the specific reasons that you do not agree with a decision

 Contacting Community Care Grant through our call connection services

-Need to speak to a member of the Department for Work and Pensions team about your issues?
+Need to speak to a member of the Department - we are not affiliated with any organisation mentioned. for Work and Pensions team about your issues?
 Our call connection phone numbers should be able to help – get in touch with the right department by dialling one of the contact numbers below.

 Calls to the Social Fund on their direct number 0800 169 0140 are free from any BT landline (this include call/phone boxes) and also includes calls from most of the larger mobile phone networks.